Keep cosy with the Ugg Black Friday 2022 sale

 The sheepskin footwear has been a cult classic since the Noughties, but the fluffy shoes have been hitting a sartorial high point in recent years too, thanks to the endorsement of everyone from fashion edits to A-listers, including Kendall Jenner and Gigi Hadid.

-Ugg isn’t the only shoe sale you can shop ahead of time, with stellar savings on footwear brands found at retailers such as Very, Amazon and John Lewis, to name a few.
+Ugg isn’t the only shoe sale you can shop during the sale, with stellar savings on footwear brands found at retailers such as Very, Amazon and John Lewis & Partners, to name a few.

 Best Ugg Black Friday deals